 Random file organisation: In this method the keys are used to allocate record positions on the disc.
 For example, a record whose key was 149 could be allocated the position surface 1 track 49.
 We say that the disk address of the record has been generated from the key and so the technique is called address generation.
 The generated disk address usually gives just enough detail to specify the block in which the record is to be placed or found; so that when a record is to be accessed the whole block is input, and the record is searched for within the block.
-We thus have organisation by address generated addresses is produced as the file is created.
+We thus have organisation by address generation and access by address generation.
+Sometimes an index of generated addresses is produced as the file is created.
 This index is then stored with the file.
 It is then possible to access the file by means of this random index.
-We then have organisation by address generation and access by address generation and access by random index.
+We then have organisation by address generation and access by random index.